CBI gives clean chit to Oommen Chandy in sexual exploitation case | Politics

 - India

-The State Congress leaders said here that the CBI had earlier submitted referral reports in the court giving clean chit to four other Congress leaders including AICC general secretary K C Venugopal, Lok Sabha MPs Adoor Prakash and Hibi Eden and MLA K P Anil Kumar who were named as accused in the sexual exploitation case filed by the woman.
+The CBI had earlier submitted referral reports in the court giving clean chit to four other Congress leaders including AICC general secretary K C Venugopal, Lok Sabha MPs Adoor Prakash and Hibi Eden and MLA A P Anil Kumar who were named as accused in the sexual exploitation case filed by the woman, party leaders said.

 Sources said that the CBI probe has found that there was no basis for the woman's allegation against Chandy as there was no evidence to prove that she had gone to the official residence of then Chief Minister on that particular day.